BornaSepic/Tic-Tac-Toe/README.md

   SDLC phase: planning phase
 - Branching strategies: choose a branching strategy that fits my project I chose to have one branch for developing the automated software delivery process, and merge it to the main branch when needed.
+So I created the develop branch and started to work there.
   SDLC phase: planning phase
+- Style Checks: make a few checks that are intended to enforce a consistent coding style across the project
+  The process of the Style checks included adding licence and .editorconfig, and then executing flake8, editorconfig-checker and mardownlint-cli.
+After fixing the inconcictency of the files, I started my workflow pipeline with these three checks.
+  SDLC phase: Implementation and Testing Phase